Renormalization of crossing probabilities in the dilute Potts model: Volume of connected components from wired boundary conditions

 To study behavior of the dilute Potts model in the \textit{{Continuous Critical}} and \textit{{Discontinuous Critical}} cases, we turn to studying vertical crossings under $\mu$ under wired boundary conditions.
-To denote vertical translates of hexagons containing $H_j$, we introduce $H_{j , j + \delta}$ as the hexagonal box whose center coincides with that of $H_j$, and is of side length $j + \delta$.
+To denote vertical translates of hexagons containing $H_j$, we introduce $H_{j + \delta}$ as the hexagonal box which has nonempty intersection with $H_j$, and is of side length $j + \delta$.
 We state the following Lemma and Corollary.

-\textbf{Lemma $10^{*}$} (\textit{volume of connected components}): For $x \in H_j$ and $C \geq 2$, there exists $\epsilon > 0 $ such that, given $\mu^1_{H_{C j}}[ \text{ } H_j \longleftrightarrow \partial \text{} H_{j \text{ } ,\text{ } j +\delta} \text{ } ] < \epsilon$ for some $k$, in $H_j \cap H_{j \text{ } , \text{ } j + \delta}$ there exits a positive $c$ satisfying,
+\textbf{Lemma $10$} (\textit{volume of connected components}): For $x \in H_j$ and $C \geq 2$, there exists $\epsilon > 0 $ such that, given $\mu^1_{H_{C j}}[ H_j \longleftrightarrow \partial \text{} H_{j +\delta} \text{ } ] < \epsilon$ for some $k$, in $H_j \cap H_{ j + \delta}$ there exits a positive $c$ satisfying,

 for every $j , N \geq 2$, taken under wired boundary conditions.